-The saving rate was at 13% of their income in 2020 compared to just 3% in 2007.
-Now this could be a problem if the US consumer does not spend as we saw in Japan in the 1980’s but that has never been the case as the US consumer loves to spend whenever they can.
-The increase in the amount of money in US savings accounts swelled to $2 trillion.
-This is in addition to the $2 trillion coming into the economy from the recent stimulus package.
+The saving rate was at 9.4% through 2021 compared to just 3% in 2007.
+Now this could be a problem if the US consumer does not spend, as we saw in Japan in the 1980’s; But that has never been the case, as the US consumer generally spends consistently.
+"The number of households with the accounts rose to 52.1% in 2019, from 47.1% in 2004, while the median balance increased to $5,000 from $3,000 during the period," stated Forbes in regard to savings accounts nationwide.
 Even today, during this housing shortage, Housing Formations of 1.3m lag New Home starts of 1.1m over the last year (Figure 2c).
 Formations are expected to average 1.3m and increase from 7.3m in the last decade to 8.5m in 2020-2030, fueling future demand.
 At the current rate, we now need 3-4 years of accelerated new home starts just to catch up with the group of aging Millennials increasing new home formations (Blue Line Chart 2b & 2c).

 Large banks have additional capital to lend as they reverse the billions in loan loss reserves for a housing crisis that did not happen.
-Also, with mortgage rates rising, there is a better financial incentive to lend as loans are more profitable as rates rise (increased NIM).
-As rates rise and as buyers overcome lending standards many cash home buyers are getting funds from securitized non real estate loans (secured by cash, stocks and bonds) with an interest rate of 2.5% to buy homes for cash.
-While there is concern that rising fixed 30 year rates will slow down the buyer, there is relief with the 5/1 adjustable loans.
+Also, with mortgage rates rising, there is a better financial incentive to lend, as loans are more profitable as rates rise (increased NIM).
+As rates rise and as buyers overcome lending standards, many cash home buyers are getting funds from securitized non real estate loans (secured by cash, stocks and bonds) with an interest rate of 2.5% to buy homes for cash.
+While there is concern that rising fixed 30-year rates will slow down the buyer, there is relief with the 5/1 adjustable loans.
 You can still get a 5/1 which is fixed for 5 years at 3%, which will still make buying affordable even if 30 year fixed rates go up to 5%.
 Further expansion in more available financing is slowly becoming more flexible.
 For example, there is now more financing for buyers with credit scores below 700, more financing based on assets rather than income, and underwriters allow house flipper financing.